Zack Moore (basketball)

-Zack Moore (ザック・ムーア, Zakku Mūa) is a Japanese-American professional basketball player for Kyoto Hannaryz of the B.League.
+Zack Moore (ザック・ムーア, Zakku Mūa) is a Japanese-American professional basketball player for Earthfriends Tokyo Z of the B.League.
 He played college basketball for the Seattle Redhawks, UC Santa Barbara Gauchos and the UBC Thunderbirds.

 High school career

 Moore attended Bellevue High School in Bellevue, Washington and played for its varsity basketball team.
 As a senior, he averaged 12.6 points per game, helping the Wolverines finish the season with a 25–4 record.
 For his performance, he was named to the Second Team All-King County.

 Moore also played club basketball for the Emerald City Basketball Academy Pioneers.

 College career

 Seattle

 Moore attended Seattle University and played for the Redhawks.
 He made his collegiate debut on December 17, 2015, against the Northwest Indian Eagles, posting season-highs on scoring and rebounds with 17 and seven, respectively, while shooting 63.6 percent from the field and 50.0 percent from three.
 As a freshman, he averaged 3.1 points, 1.2 rebounds and 0.4 assists over 16 games.

 In his first game of the season, Moore scored 15 points and grabbed two rebounds against the Pacific Lutheran Lutes on November 11, 2016.
 On January 26, 2017, he grabbed a season-high nine rebounds versus the New Mexico State Aggies.
 Two days later, he posted a season-high 33 points on 11-of-14 shooting from the field and 8-of-10 from three, to go along with six rebounds, two assists, one block and two steals in a 96–84 win over UTRGV Vaqueros, setting a program record for the second most 3-pointers in a single game.
 As a sophomore, Moore made 16 starts and he averaged 10.4 points, 3.9 rebounds and 0.9 assists in 26.6 minutes per game while shooting 41.6 percent from the field and 37.9 percent from three.
 He led the Redhawks in 3-pointers made for the season with 74.